hiveot/hub/README.md

 ## Build From Source

-To build the hub and plugins from source, a Linux system with golang 1.21 or newer must be available for the target system.
-To build zwavejs nodejs is used. hivoview is golang based and does not require any additional build tools.
-All builds can be done by running make.
+Building the Hub takes place in 2 parts: core and protocol bindings.

 Prerequisites:

 1. An x86 or arm based Linux system.
 Ubuntu, Debian, Raspberrian
 2. Golang 1.21 or newer (with GOPATH set)
 3. GCC Make any 2020+ version
-5. nodejs v18+ (for building zwavejs)
+5. nodejs v18+ (for building zwavejs binding)

-### Build Hub And CLI
+### Build Hub Core

 1. Download source code: